anguslin/llm-mcp-bridge/README.md

 - Render's disk is ephemeral: `history.json` resets on deploys.
 Use an external store if you need persistence.
 - The LLM attempts to parse user requests and automatically call appropriate MCP functions
 - If JSON parsing fails, the system falls back gracefully without MCP data
+- The project uses the official `@huggingface/inference` SDK for LLM integration, which handles retries and error handling automatically